Program Structure

 Grand Rounds – Monthly

-A vital component of didactic education in residency training, quarterly grand rounds provide review and discussion of current clinical problems in medicine by focusing on current or complex cases.
-Grand Rounds demonstrates best practices in the analysis and treatment of difficult clinical problems and disseminates new research information.
+A vital component of didactic education in residency training, grand rounds presentations provide a review and discussion of current clinical problems in surgery.
+Best practices and current research are disseminated in the diagnosis and treatment of surgical pathology.

 Morbidity and Mortality – Weekly